Skip to content

 A new module was added — how do I include it in releases?

-2. Add it to .github/workflows/release.yml under publish-pypistrategy.matrix.package.
+2. Add it to .github/workflows/release.yml under publish-pypistrategy.matrix.package (only matrix packages are published; that's how audit_log/keycloak stay unpublished).

 3. Create the PyPI Trusted Publisher entry for its project name.